Varoom 29 – The Politics Issue

 Several years ago, Andrew Foster and his wife had three consecutive miscarriages.
 Foster’s Labour of Love show is a visual account on the experience, as well as a “space to play with his three imaginary children.”

 Also in Varoom 29, Paul Davis gives a personal reflection on Charlie Hebdo, crap political cartoons, political cartoons being ironic about political cartoons, poo, political satire, the Afghan graffiti artist putting Street Art controversies in perspective.
 Each issue, Marian Bantjes delivers a uniquely crafted double-page image, and for issue 29 Bantjes produces an illusive pattern in response to politics.
 Shane Walter examines David O’Reilly’s Heaven’s Countryland, an animated fictional propaganda of North Korea’s guide to the US.
 A “bimbimbap, bonkers, batshit, crazy bowl of ridiculous fun.”

-Varoom 29 is available from good book stores and the AOI Shop.
+Varoom 29 is available from the AOI Shop.
 64 pages of great images and insightful comment.